 The Field Museum will host a Youth Environmental Action Workshop on October 8th for 7th and 8th grade educators.
-Participants will receive hands-on watershed, climate change, environmental justice, and cultural heritage activities to use with young people as well as learn how to incorporate service-learning to help youth develop important leadership, cooperation, critical thinking, eemailing Angie Viands.
+Participants will receive hands-on watershed, climate change, environmental justice, and cultural heritage activities to use with young people as well as learn how to incorporate service-learning to help youth develop important leadership, cooperation, critical thinking, environmental leadership, and citizenship skills through the Earth Force curriculum.
+Substitutes, CPDUs, breakfast and lunch will be provided.
 Call 312-665-7441 for more information.

 Ever wondered how you could make a museum in your own classroom?
 Check out The Field Museum’s “Through Collections Professional Development Series”.
 Join us for the October Workshop - Learning Through Collections 101: Using Objects in Your Classroom - taking place on Saturday October 19th from 10am-12pm at The Field Museum.
 All of these sessions are designed for teachers, school specialists, and administrators.

-Opening the Vaults: Wonders of the 1893 World's Fair BEFORE it opens to the public!
+Join us for The Field Museum's Annual Educator Open House on Thursday, October 24th, from 5-8pm.
+Be the first to see our newest temporary exhibition Opening the Vaults: Wonders of the 1893 World's Fair BEFORE it opens to the public!
 You'll also get the chance to talk with Museum experts, meet scientists, learn about the cutting-edge Field Museum research, and see new and improved materials from the N. W. Harris Learning Collection.
 Every educator will receive a special discount on a Learning Collection membership, plus the chance to win some amazing raffle prizes.
 This is a free event open to all educators.
 Earn up to 3 CPDUs.
 Free parking is available to the first 100 teachers to check-in.
 Pre-registration required.
-Click here to register online or call (312) 665-7500.

-- Calumet Stewardship Initiative have put together an awesome array of events so we can all enjoy the natural wonders that the Calumet region has to offer this fall.
+- The member organizations of the Calumet Stewardship Initiative have put together an awesome array of events so we can all enjoy the natural wonders that the Calumet region has to offer this fall.
 Check out their complete listing of member events and stay up to date on Calumet Region Events by “liking” the Calumet Stewardship Initiative (CSI) Facebook page.

 Looking for ways to connect kids to nature in your community or classroom?
 Check out the following links for ideas and tools to get children outside and active in nature this fall: